easytarget/esp32-cjmcu-531-demo/README.md

 # CMJU-531 and ESP32 Demo using a VL53L1X library and Ajax to display on a self-hosted site.
 Designed (initially) for the VL53L1X (4 meter) sensor: https://www.st.com/en/imaging-and-photonics-solutions/vl53l1x.html

-Using this in can be as easy as connecting to the 'VL53L0X-demo' wifi network (no password needed), and Then browse to 192.168.4.1 for the UI.
+Using this in can be as easy as connecting to the 'VL53L0X-demo' wifi network (no password needed), and then browsing to '192.168.4.1' for the UI.

 #### Requirements:
 * ESP32 DEV module connected to a suitable sensor; any ESP 32 module should be suitable, but you may need to adapt pinouts.